TransMac

 Apple File System (APFS) volume read support.

-Open Mac APFS/HFS/HFS+ format disk drives, flash drives, CD/DVD/Blu-ray media, HD floppies, dmg, dmgpart, sparsebundle and sparseimage files.
+Open Mac APFS/HFS/HFS+ format disk drives, flash drives, CD/DVD/Blu-ray media.

 Format as HFS+ for Mac.